 The Science Behind Reverse Osmosis

-Reverse osmosis relies on principles of osmotic pressure and semi-permeable membranes.
-As water flows through an RO membrane under pressure, it encounters a semi-permeable film that only allows the smallest molecules to pass through - namely water molecules.
+Reverse osmosis relies on the principles of osmotic pressure and semi-permeable membranes.
+As water flows through an RO membrane under pressure, it encounters a semi-permeable film that only allows the smallest molecules to pass through—namely, water molecules.

 Larger molecules like salt ions and other contaminants are separated because they cannot pass the membrane walls.
 This process mimics natural osmosis, where a semi-permeable membrane allows a solvent like water to pass through to equalise its concentration on both sides of a barrier.

 In reverse osmosis filters, the pressure is increased to overcome the natural osmotic process, essentially "reversing" it to prevent everything but pure water from permeating the membrane.
-This allows reverse osmosis systems to filter out dissolved impurities as small as 0.0001 microns from water and is why RO can produce ultra-filtered water that meets the strictest health standards.
+This allows reverse osmosis systems to filter out dissolved impurities as small as 0.0001 microns from water, so RO can produce ultra-filtered water that meets the strictest health standards.

 Purifying with Ultraviolet Light